brab0/doggo-scraping/README.md

 		*/

 		return doggoAtHome.iterate('.itens_menu a', (category, index) => {

+			// we're gonna keep books to push into categories

 			let books = [];

 			/* now I've got a category element, I can follow the links to explore(goto()) their items
-			* OBS: some notes here.
-First, another promise return(do not forget).
-Second, you may have noticed:
+			* OBS: another promise's return(do not forget).
-			*		    doggoAtHome.url + category.attr('href')
-			*
-			*
 			*/

 			return doggoAtHome.goto(doggoAtHome.url + category.attr('href'))
 			.then(doggoAtCategory => {

+				/* Now, I'm in a category's page and can see every book inside it.
+Let's iterate!
-				// OBS: ret...ok, you got it, right?
+				* OBS: another ret...ok, you got it, right?
+				*/

 				return doggoAtCategory.iterate('.caixa_produtos .box a', (book, i) => {

+					/* We are almost there!
+But, the item we got in iteration
+					* doesn't have enough information.
+They are in another page.
+					* Let's go there!
+					*/

 					return doggoAtCategory.goto(doggoAtHome.url + book.attr('href'))
 					.then(doggoAtBooks => {

+						/*
+							There it is!
+All we need is to push what we got into an array.							*/

 						books.push({
 							url : book.attr('href'),